ReecePollard55/Calculator/README.md

 # Introduction

-This is documentation for a program that creates a basic calculator for the user to use.
-The user will need a working installed java runtime enviornment to run the calculator for themselves.
+This is documentation for a program that creates a basic calculator for the user to perform basic mathematical operations.
+The user will need a working installed java runtime environment to run the calculator for themselves.

 # Features

 * Allows User to input integers.
-* Allows User to perfrom basic mathematic computations such as multiplication, division, addition, and subtraction.
+* Allows User to perform basic mathematic computations such as multiplication, division, addition, and subtraction.
 * Prints the correct output based on the Users input and mathematic operation.

 # Examples

-Here are some exmaples of input and output using the various mathematical operations provided in the created Calculator.
+Here are some examples of input and output using the various mathematical operations provided in the created Calculator.

 Multiplication: